-The Explore Network tool can be used to inspect network elements and attributes of a network dataset layer in the map display.
+You can inspect network elements and attributes of a network dataset referenced by a network dataset layer or network analysis layer in the map display using the Explore Network tool.
 The tool can help identify the following:

 - What network elements are associated with a source street feature

 - What other network elements are adjacent to it